Martin Nečas: NHL

+Colorado Avalanche (2025–present)

-On 24 January 2025, Nečas was involved in a three-team trade between the Hurricanes, Colorado Avalanche, and Chicago Blackhawks.
-The Avalanche received Nečas, Jack Drury, a 2025 second round pick, and a 2026 fourth-round pick from the Hurricanes.
-The Hurricanes received Mikko Rantanen from the Avalanche and Taylor Hall from the Blackhawks.
-The Blackhawks received their 2025 third-round pick back from the Hurricanes for retaining half of Rantanen's expiring salary ($4.625 mil) and cleared cap space by trading Hall.
+On 24 January 2025, the Hurricanes traded Nečas, Jack Drury, a 2025 second-round pick, and a 2026 fourth-round pick to the Colorado Avalanche.
+The Hurricanes received Mikko Rantanen from the Avalanche and Taylor Hall from the Chicago Blackhawks.
+The Blackhawks re-acquired their 2025 third-round pick from Carolina as compensation for retaining 50% of Rantanen's remaining contract.
+During Colorado's first-round match-up against the Dallas Stars, Nečas had one goal and four assists before the Avalanche were eliminated in seven games.

+During the 2025–26 season, Nečas set a new career-high in goals when he scored his 29th goal of the season during a 6 March 2026 game against the Dallas Stars.
+He eclipsed his previous career-high in assists after he assisted on a goal by Artturi Lehkonen during the third period of a game against the Calgary Flames on 30 March.
+He reached the 100 point mark for the first time when he assisted on an empty net goal by Nathan MacKinnon during an April 14 game against the Calgary Flames.

 International play

 Nečas first played internationally with the Czech Republic under-17 team at the 2015 World U-17 Hockey Challenge, where he served as captain and recorded five points in five games, leading his team in scoring.
 He again was captain for the Czech Republic team at the 2016 Ivan Hlinka Memorial Tournament, an invitational tournament, where he finished seventh overall in scoring with six points in four games, helping the team win gold.
 He later made his debut in the 2017 World Junior Championships, where he had three points for the Czech Republic junior team.
 Nečas also participated at the 2017 World U18 Championships, serving as captain of the team, and had three assists in five games as the Czech Republic team lost in the quarterfinals.

 Nečas led the 2018 World Junior Championships with eight assists and tied for the scoring lead (with Casey Mittelstadt of the United States) with 11 points, helping the team to a fourth-place finish.
 He was later named to the Czech Republic senior team for the 2018 World Championship, finishing with five points in seven games.
 The Hurricanes lent Nečas to the 2019 World Junior Championships, where he served as captain of the Czech Republic team.
 Nečas represented the Czech Republic senior team at the 2024 World Championship and won a gold medal.